Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 Above everything else in software development, I really enjoy building frameworks that enable other developers to create something cool.
 Sometimes, when chasing that perfect design I have in mind, I find myself coming up with weird hacks that really push the C# language to the limit.

-One such case happened not so long ago, when my coworker and I were looking at how to avoid specifying generic arguments in places where the compiler should seemingly be able to guess it based on the return type.
+One such case happened not so long ago, when my coworker and I were looking at how to avoid specifying generic arguments in places, where the compiler should seemingly be able to make a guess based on the return type.
 He said it was impossible, seeing as C# can only infer generic arguments from method parameters, however I was able to come up with a way to make it work.

 In this article I will show a little trick I came up with to simulate return type inference, as well as some examples where that can be useful.